-5.3.
+6.4.
 Wider Knowledge-sharing

 During Monitoring and Evaluation Phase 4, TfN made links with other Sub-National Transport Bodies and Local Transport Authorities to discuss challenges and opportunities around Monitoring and Evaluation.
-DfT's Local Major Scheme Meta-Evaluation (June 2022) also highlights some of these challenges.
-Key examples are listed in this table.
+The Department for Transport's (DfT) Local Major Scheme Meta-Evaluation (June 2022)3 also highlights some of these challenges.
+Key examples are listed in the table below:

-Local Transport Authority challenges Sub-National Transport Body challenges Limited internal resource, knowledge and capacity Challenges raising the profile of M&E an nd ensuring it is considered at an early stage in project and strategy development.
-Monitoring and Evaluation processes need be flexible and proportionate in response to organisational evolution but consistent enough to build understanding and capacity Challenges accessing data required to monitor and evaluate schemes, and timing data collection with scheme milestones Methodological challenges monitoring and evaluating schemes, particularly attribution of change, including: > Using forecasts > Counterfactuals and comparators > Setting consistent scheme objectives > Applying Theory of Change
+Local Transport Authority challenges Sub-National Transport Body challenges Limited internal resource, knowledge, and capacity Challenges raising the profile of M&E and ensuring it is considered at an early stage in project and strategy development.
+Monitoring and Evaluation processes need to be flexible and proportionate in response to organisational evolution but consistent enough to build understanding and capacity Challenges accessing data required to monitor and evaluate schemes, and timing data collection with scheme milestones.
+Novel approaches to M&E are required that correspond to remit and scope of work.

+Methodological challenges monitoring and evaluating schemes, particularly attribution of change, including:

+- Using forecasts

+- Counterfactuals and comparators

+- > Setting consistent scheme objectives

+- > Applying Theory of Change

-Capturing wider economic impacts and CO2 impacts
+- Capturing wider economic impacts and CO2 impacts